AndreasPr/spring-boot-sms-service/README.md

 # spring-boot-sms-service
-SMS Service using the Twilio API
+SMS Service using the Twilio API and Spring Boot